TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/how-to-serve-plugins/plugin-bundles.md

 ### Caching plugin bundles

-Tyk downloads a plugin bundle on startup, e.g. `http://my-bundle-server.com/bundles/bundle-latest.zip`.
-A plugin bundle will be cached after its initial download, if a Tyk reload event occurs, the same contents will be used.
-If you want to replace it, you must configure your API to use a different name and then trigger a reload.
+Tyk downloads a plugin bundle on startup based on the configuration in the API definition, e.g. `http://my-bundle-server.com/bundles/bundle-latest.zip`.
+The bundle contents will be cached so that, when a Tyk reload event occurs, the Gateway does not have to retrieve the bundle from the server again each time.
+If you want to use a different bundle then you must update your API to retrieve a different bundle filename and then trigger a reload.
+It is not sufficient simply to replace the bundle file on your server with an updated version with the same name - the caching ensures this will not be retrieved during a reload event.

 As a suggestion, you may organize your plugin bundle files using a Git commit reference or version number, e.g. `bundle-e5e6044.zip`, `bundle-48714c8.zip`, `bundle-1.0.0.zip`, `bundle-1.0.1.zip`, etc.